-- 1.1 The ability to deliver the outcomes set out in the Lichfield District Council Strategic Plan, and beyond, is dependent on the resources available in the MTFS. - 1.2 The MTFS was approved by Council on 22 February 2022 and this is refreshed each year to: - Remove the previous financial year and in this MTFS this is 2021/22 - Formally add the new financial year and in this MTFS this is 2026/27 and; - Refresh and update assumptions to reflect the latest information available. - 1.3 The MTFS is the overall budget framework and consists of the Revenue Budget, Capital Strategy and Capital Programme, Earmarked Reserves and General Reserves. - 1.4 There have been reports to Cabinet and Council that have updated the MTFS since its initial approval. - 1.5 The Treasury Management Strategy Statement and Annual Investment Strategy are also important components of the MTFS.
+- 1.2 The MTFS was approved by Council on 22 February 2022 and this is refreshed each year to: - Remove the previous financial year and in this MTFS this is 2021/22 - Formally add the new financial year and in this MTFS this is 2026/27 and; - Refresh and update assumptions to reflect the latest information available. - 1.3 The MTFS is the overall budget framework and consists of the Revenue Budget, Capital Strategy and Capital Programme, Earmarked Reserves and General Reserves. - 1.4 There have been reports to Cabinet and Council that have updated the MTFS since its initial approval. - 1.5 The Treasury Management Strategy Statement and Annual Investment Strategy are also important components of the MTFS.
 These components, under the Constitution are the responsibility of the Audit and Member Standards Committee and therefore will be considered by that Committee as part of the development of the Draft MTFS. - 1.6 The timetable for consideration of the various elements of financial planning is shown in detail at APPENDIX A and the elements related to MTFS development are summarised below:

-Dat te Meeting Topics 05/07/2022 Cabinet Budget timetable, Budget principles, MTFS update, Budget consultation and Budget assumptions for 2023/24 Budget Consultation 15/09/2022 Overview and Scrutiny Committee To review the Draft Medium Term Financial Strategy (June to 04/10/2022 Cabinet An update on the Draft Medium Term Financial Strategy December) 17/11/2022 Overview and Scrutiny Committee To review the Draft Medium Term Financial Strategy 06/12/2022 Cabinet Set the Council Taxbase for 2023/24 19/01/2023 Overview and Scrutiny Committee To review the Draft Medium Term Financial Strategy 02/02/2023 Audit and Member Standards Committee To review the Treasury Management Strategy Statement 14/02/2023 Cabinet To recommend the Medium Term Financial Strategy and Council Tax increase to Council 28/02/2023 Council Approve the Medium Term Financial Strategy, updated Local Council Tax Support Scheme and set the Council Tax
+Dat te Meeting Topics 05/07/2022 Cabinet Budget timetable, Budget principles, MTFS update, Budget consultation and Budget assumptions for 2023/24 Budget Consultation 15/09/2022 Overview and Scrutiny Committee To review the Draft Medium Term Financial Strategy (June to 04/10/2022 Cabinet An update on the Draft Medium Term Financial Strategy December) 1 17/11/2022 Overview and Scrutiny Committee To review the Draft Medium Term Financial Strategy 06/12/2022 Cabinet Set the Council Taxbase for 2023/24 19/01/2023 Overview and Scrutiny Committee To review the Draft Medium Term Financial Strategy 02/02/2023 Audit and Member Standards Committee To review the Treasury Management Strategy Statement 14/02/2023 Cabinet To recommend the Medium Term Financial Strategy and Council Tax increase to Council 28/02/2023 Council Approve the Medium Term Financial Strategy, updated Local Council Tax Support Scheme and set the Council Tax